End Users Terms and Conditions

 2. USE OF SERVICE.

 a.
 Customer Owned Content.
 All content uploaded, checked, processed, or transmitted by Customer through the Service as well as revised content (Customer Content) remains the property of Customer, as between Acrolinx and Customer.
-Customer grants Acrolinx the right to use Customer Content for purpose of performing under this agreement.
-During the term of this agreement, Customer may export its Customer Content as allowed by functionality within the Service.
+Customer grants Acrolinx the right to use Customer Content for the purpose of performing under these Terms.
+During the term of these Terms, Customer may export its Customer Content as allowed by functionality within the Service.

 b.
 Service Provided Revised Content.
-The Service provides content revision, scoring, reporting, and guidance information specific to Customer Content (Guidance) as well as some generic guidance and Documentation (defined below).
-Acrolinx hereby grants Customer a perpetual, irrevocable non-exclusive, transferable license to copy, distribute, create derivative works, modify, publicly perform and display, and otherwise use such Guidance for any business purpose.
-Acrolinx will destroy any such Guidance stored in its systems within 60 days of the termination of the applicable order.
+The Service provides content revision, scoring, reporting, and guidance information specific to Customer Content (Guidance) as well as some generic guidance and Documentation (defined above).
+Acrolinx hereby grants Customer a perpetual, irrevocable, non-exclusive, transferable license to copy, distribute, create derivative works, modify, publicly perform and display, and otherwise use such Guidance for any business purpose.
+Acrolinx will destroy any such Guidance stored in its systems within sixty (60) days of the termination of the applicable Order.

 c.
 Contractor Access and Usage.
-Customer may allow its contractors to access the Service in compliance with the terms of this agreement, which access must be for the sole benefit of Customer.
-Customer is responsible for the compliance with this agreement by its contractors.
+Customer may allow its contractors to access the Service in compliance with these Terms, which access must be for the sole benefit of Customer provided such contractors are subject to substantially the same level of control by Customer as applied to its employed personnel, including non-disclosure agreements.
+Customer is responsible for the compliance with these Terms by its contractors.

 d.
 Customer Responsibilities.
 Customer must keep its passwords secure and confidential.
 Customer is solely responsible for Customer Content and all activity in its accounts in the Service.
 Customer must use commercially reasonable efforts to prevent unauthorized access to its accounts.
 Customer must notify Acrolinx promptly of any such unauthorized access.
 Customer may use the Service only in accordance with the Service’s online Help Center, Documentation, and applicable law.
 As Locally Run Software operates in Customer’s environment and connects to the Acrolinx Platform, Customer must use industry standard anti-virus and anti-malware software and update without undue delay the Locally Run Software when updates are made available to Customer.
 Customer must use software approved by Acrolinx to connect to the Acrolinx Platform.

 e.
 Acrolinx Support.
-Acrolinx provides customer support for the Service under the terms of Acrolinx’ Customer Support Policy (Support) which is located at https://support.acrolinx.com/hc/en-us/articles/10217771776658, and is incorporated into this agreement for all purposes.
+Acrolinx provides customer support for the Service under the terms of Acrolinx’s Customer Support Policy (Support) which is located at https://support.acrolinx.com/hc/en-us/articles/10217771776658-Customer-Support-Policy, and is incorporated into these Terms for all purposes.
+Support may change but will not materially degrade during any paid term.

 f.
 Disclaimer.
 The Acrolinx linguistic analytic engine supports a wide range of styles, rule sets, and languages.
 Customer is aware that the degree of refinement and the content analysis within the Service may vary.
 Customer is solely responsible for the final decision regarding following or modifying Guidance or Customer Content.